 In 2019, this entry became a subset of an entry introduced in 2017 for 'Digital Legal Records and Evidence,' which was split into four more discrete entries.
 This category includes evidence from public enquiries and commissions that have been presented in court.
 It recognizes that courts are not limited in the types of evidence that they can admit but that they have a responsibility to provide robust preservation that ensures the authenticity of their records and evidence.
-The 2021 Jury noted that there is considerable evidence of good practice emerging from some of the examples where clear archival responsibility has been the key to progress.
-National or state recordkeeping regimes and legislation are pretty clear on the retention or permanency of these types of records.
+The 2021 Jury noted that there is considerable evidence of good practice emerging from some of the examples where clear archival responsibility has been the key to progress but not to the extent of changing the risk profile or 2021 trend for the entry.

+National or state recordkeeping regimes and legislation are often clear on the retention or permanency of these types of records.
 A major issue, however, is embargoes.
 When an embargo is lifted, will the file format or database continue to work, or will it longer work, making the data useless?